Structured State-Space Regularization for Generation-Friendly Image Tokenization: Experiments

 \subsection{Latent structures emerging from the regularization}

 Note that we regularize the latent space by enforcing a basis coefficient's dynamics corresponding to the Gaussian blurring process to the latent feature (Sec.~\ref{sec:gSSM}).
-To examine how this regularization works, we visualize in Fig.~\ref{fig:latent_dynamics} the way the latent features transform as input image progressively blurs.
-For each image, we extract its latent feature using the encoder and compute the spatial mean to obtain a 1D feature vector.
-For brevity, the figure shows the first four channels of the latent.
-The Flux tokenizer trained only with the reconstruction objective shows fluctuations, indicating that the blurring process in the image space does not consistently translate into a well-defined operation in the latent space.
-In contrast, the one trained with ours shows a much more coherent transformation across the blurring sequence; the latent dynamics resembles an exponential function, which matches the trajectory of Fourier coefficients under same image transformation.

-In Fig.~\ref{fig:channel_unveiling}, we further visualize the structure that emerges in the latent channels under our regularization.
-Because each latent channel is enforced to capture a specific frequency band, we can validate this behavior by masking selected channels and decoding remaining latents back to pixel space.
+To better understand how the proposed regularization shapes the latent space, we visualize in Fig.~\ref{fig:channel_unveiling} the structures that emerge across latent channels.
+Since each latent channel is enforced to capture a specific frequency band, we can examine this behavior by masking selected channels and decoding remaining latent channels back to pixel space.
 As we progressively unmask channels from low to high frequency, the reconstruction correspondingly accumulates coarse-to-fine details, effectively stacking low-to-high frequency components.
-In contrast, a model trained with reconstruction loss alone does not exhibit this systematic ordering.
+In contrast, a model trained with reconstruction loss alone does not exhibit such consistent spectral ordering across channels.
+These observations suggest that our method successfully induces spectral organization in the latent space without explicitly introducing frequency-domain transformations into the tokenizer architecture.